Relative genus bounds in indefinite four-manifolds: Slice and H-slice knots

 The next lemma implies that the family $\Slice(\KT)$ of knots that are slice in $\KT$ is quite large.
 We start by giving a definition.

-\begin{definition} We say that a knot $K_2$ is obtained from a knot $K_1$ by adding a negative twist along $k$ strands if $K_1$ and $K_2$ admit knot diagrams that agree everywhere except in a small region where they appear as shown in Figure \ref{fig:NFT}. \end{definition}
+\begin{definition} A knot $K_2$ is said to be obtained from a knot $K_1$ by adding a negative twist along $k$ strands if $K_1$ and $K_2$ admit knot diagrams that agree everywhere except in a small region where they appear as shown in Figure \ref{fig:NFT}. \end{definition}

 \begin{lemma} Let $K_0$, $K_1$, and $K_2$ be knots such that $K_{i}$ is obtained from $K_{i+1}$ by adding a negative full twist along $k_i$ strands, and suppose that $k_i \leq 5$.
 Then, there exists a smooth, connected, properly embedded surface $\Sigma \subset \KT\setminus\intB$ with $\de\Sigma = K_2$ and